Key Takeaways

 Cold homogenization

-Cold homogenization involves mixing lipids and the aqueous phase at low temperatures before homogenization to generate small-sized particles.
+Cold homogenization involves mixing lipids and the aqueous phase at low temperatures prior to homogenization to generate small particles.

 Other techniques